 Part 3.
 Any group receiving funding from more than one account must show said funding on the current year’s budget report.
 External funding and other University funding must also be shown.

 Part 4.
 The following items will be taken into consideration during budget request.
+The organization has:

-2.) sent at least two (2) student representatives to the Student Leadership Conference that current academic year.
+2.)
+Sent at least two (2) student representatives to the Student Leadership Conference that current academic year.